Onto-Med/top-deployment/docs/administration/administration.md

       - ./configs:/configs:ro
 ```

 There is also an option to upload specific formats to create a data source that is directly stored in the backend database.
-The form to upload data sources is also located in the organization menu "Manage"->"Data sources".
-We currently support the upload of FHIR and CSV files.After the upload has finished, you can enable the data source for any organization.
+We currently support the upload of FHIR and CSV files.
+After the upload has finished, you can enable the data source for any organization.
+Navigate to the organization page and select "Manage"->"Data sources" to do so.

 ![Manage data sources](assets/images/manage-data-sources.png)